ascherbakov686/puppet-rsyslog/README.md

       template: "/var/log/client_logs/%HOSTNAME%/%PROGRAMNAME%.log"
 ```

-Both can be installed at the same time.
+Server and client can be installed at the same time.

 ## PARAMETERS